 Rough Ridge is a great trail off the Parkway that gives you a view of Grandfather Mountain.
 The Otter Falls Trail is another waterfall hike out near Foscoe.

 A little further south is Linville Falls and the surrounding trails in the Linville Gorge Wilderness.
+Make sure you bring along some good hiking snacks for the trails!

 These are just a few of the hikes available in the area.
+Love to hike?
+Then check out these fun gift ideas for hikers!

 Stop at Moses Cone Memorial Park or Julian Price Memorial Park